roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Observability/Monitoring management/Event monitoring.md

     |Edit profile picture|The avatar of the chatbot.
 This parameter is optional.|
     |Chatbot name|The name of the chatbot.|
     |Add to Group|The DingTalk group to which the chatbot is added.|
     |Security settings|Three types of security setting are supported: custom keywords, additional signatures, and IP addresses \(or CIDR blocks\).
-Only **Custom Keywords** are supported for filtering alerts that are raised upon cluster events.
+Only **Custom Keywords** are supported for filtering alerts that are generated upon cluster events.

 Select **Custom Keywords** and enter Warning to receive alerts.
 If the chatbot frequently sends messages, you can add more keywords to filter the messages.
 You can add up to 10 keywords.
 Messages from ACK are also filtered through these keywords before the chatbot sends them to the DingTalk group. |